ProfessorKazarinoff/jupyterhub-engr101/docs/docs/systemd.md

 ## Next Steps

-The next step is to have JupyterHub accept GitHub usernames and passwords.
-This will allow students with Github accounts to log into JupyterHub and means we don't have to deal with creating new users and sending students usernames and passwords.
+The next step is to add users to our server and see if we can log in as a different user than our non-root sudo user, ```peter```.

 <br>